raghavagps/ifnepitope2/README.md

 ## Introduction
 IFNepitope2 is an update of IFNepitope published by our group in 2013.
 It is developed to predict, scan, and, design the IFN-γ inducing peptides for human and mouse host, seperately, using sequence information only.
 In the standalone version, DPC based extra-tree classifier model is implemented alongwith the BLAST search, named it as hybrid approach.
 IFNepitope2 is also available as web-server at https://webs.iiitd.edu.in/raghava/ifnepitope2.
 Please read/cite the content about the IFNepitope2 for complete information including algorithm behind the approach.
+## Reference
+Reference: Dhall A, Patyal S, and Raghava GP (2024) A hybrid method for discovering interferon-gamma inducing peptides in human and mouse.
+Sci Rep. 14(1):26859.
 ## PIP Installation

 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package
 ```
 pip install ifnepitope2